-All CCI notices were written at a sixth-grade reading level and in the 13 Medi-Cal threshold languages used at that time, as well as in alternative formats that were culturally, linguistically, and physically appropriate.
-DHCS posted all final notices and related materials, including the choice book, choice form, and the Cal MediConnect and the Managed Long-Term Services and Supports (MLTSS) Guidebooks on the CalDuals website at: http://www.calduals.org/implementation/cci-documents/notices/.

-These notices and materials are no longer actively used following the end of passive enrollment but are still available online.
-Note that San Mateo and Orange Counties are County Organized Health System (COHS) counties, and the COHS Cal MediConnect health plans were responsible for developing and mailing their own enrollment materials.
+All CCI notices were written at a sixth-grade reading level and provided in all of the required Medi-Cal threshold languages, as well as in alternative formats that were culturally, linguistically, and physically appropriate.
+DHCS posted all final notices and related materials, including the choice book, choice form, and the Cal MediConnect and the Managed Long-Term Services and Supports (MLTSS) Guidebooks on the CalDuals website; however, these notices and materials are no longer actively used as passive enrollment has ended.
+Note that San Mateo and Orange Counties are County Organized Health System (COHS) counties, and the COHS MMPs were responsible for developing and mailing their own enrollment materials.

-In addition to these materials, DHCS created a new MCP Guide and Choice Book that is mailed to two groups of dual eligible beneficiaries: (1) new dual eligible beneficiaries who have Medicare first and later gain Medi-Cal eligibility in CCI counties; and (2) existing dual eligible beneficiaries who move into a CCI county.
-These materials went through a stakeholder comment period and were released in summer 2016.
-They also underwent extensive user testing and revisions in partnership with Health Research for Action at UC Berkeley's School of Public Health and a series of literacy reviews to verify that they meet readability standards and are not above a sixth-grade reading level.
-The materials are available in Medi-Cal threshold languages and in accessible formats, as required.
-The materials are mailed to the aforementioned beneficiaries as a part of their regular enrollment process.
-These beneficiaries are already required to enroll into MCPs for LTSS in order to receive their Medi-Cal benefits.
-DHCS is now implementing the process required to inform these beneficiaries of their options and to mandatorily enroll them into MCPs.
-The new materials incorporate lessons DHCS has learned about how to communicate with dual eligible beneficiaries concerning the CCI, including lessons learned through stakeholder input and beneficiary testing of previous materials.
+DHCS created a new Guide and Choice Book that is currently mailed to two groups of Duals: (1) new Duals who have Medicare and later gain Medi-Cal eligibility; and (2) existing Duals who move into a CCI county.
+These materials also went through a stakeholder comment period and were released in summer 2016.
+They were subject to extensive user testing and revisions in partnership with Health Research for Action at UC Berkeley's School of Public Health and a series of literacy reviews to verify that they met readability standards and are not above a sixth-grade reading level.
+The materials are available in all required Medi-Cal threshold languages as well as accessible formats, as required.
+The materials are mailed to beneficiaries as a part of the regular enrollment process.
+These new materials incorporate lessons DHCS has learned about how to communicate with Duals concerning the CCI, including lessons learned through stakeholder input and beneficiary testing of previous materials.

-Additionally, DHCS has released a CCI Beneficiary Toolkit.
+In addition, DHCS released a CCI Beneficiary Toolkit.
 This comprehensive toolkit contains stand-alone fact sheets that cover various topics and aspects of Cal